rust-lang/rfcs/text/0000-anonymous-variants.md

 Concise guide
 ------
 Anonymous variant types are anonymous sum types, which mean, like enums, their possible values are several different variants.
 They are declared like tuples, but with vertical bars instead of commas.
 The variants are referred to for construction and matching by the anonymous variant type name or a placeholder for one, followed by two colons, followed by a (zero-indexed) number for the variant.
-Like enums, variant order in an anonymous variant type matters, and variants are not automatically combined together or rearranged.
+Variant order in an anonymous variant type matters, and variants are not automatically combined together or rearranged.
 ```rust
 // Declare an anonymous variant type
 let x = (i32 | &str)::0(1_i32);